Hear from our Trustees

-James Chappell has been a Governor since 2015, Vice Chair of Coeliac UK since 2016 and now Chair.
+James Chappell has been a Trustee since 2015, Vice Chair of Coeliac UK since 2016 and now Chair.
 Here he shares his thoughts about the charity and joining the Board of Trustees.

 I was delighted to be appointed as a Board Member for Coeliac UK in 2015.
 All three of my children were diagnosed with coeliac disease when they were very young, so have had the experience of living with the disease and the challenges it presents since 2005.
 It has been great to be able to give something back to the charity that has helped provide so much support and information.

 I have been incredibly impressed by the enthusiasm and hard work of all within the charity, particularly through the recent pandemic, and this has enabled it to go from strength to strength.
 The charity does a lot of fantastic work behind the scenes such as working with Government departments to ensure our voice is heard, funding research regarding all aspects of coeliac disease, speaking to CCGs regarding keeping prescriptions, and ensuring the press doesn’t print ill-informed articles.
 I’m excited to be in this role and hope to meet many of you during my tenure.

 Hear from our Vice Chair

-Margaret Morgan, Vice Chair of Coeliac UK, has been a Governor since 2016.
+Margaret Morgan, Vice Chair of Coeliac UK, has been a Trustee since 2016.
 Here she shares her thoughts about the charity and joining the Board of Trustees.